adishegde/cp-feldman-vss/README.md

 # Foundations of Cryptography Project - 2019
 Implementing a Verifiable Secret Sharing Scheme (VSS Scheme).

+## Disclaimer
+These programs are not safe.
+They were implemented as a proof of concept and should **NOT** be used in the real world.
+The core API (`src/vss.cpp`) however, follows the exact description of Feldman's scheme.

 # Libraries Used
 - **ntl** - For Finite Field Arithmetic
 - **openssl** - For SHA256 Hash Function